 What Diapers are Chlorine Free?

 Fortunately, after understanding the possible negative effects of chlorine in diapers, there are some great chlorine free diaper options available now.
 When researching brands, you'll want to look for brands that state "TCF" or "steam processed".
 Other things to look for are brands that use oxygen, ozone, or peroxide to purify the pulp instead.
-In addition to being free of the toxins that come with chlorine use, TCF diapers may be biodegradable and antibacterial, like our bamboo diapers.
+In addition to being free of the toxins that come with chlorine use, TCF diapers may be biodegradable and antimicrobial, like our bamboo diapers.
 We are proud to offer TCF diapers that are free of dioxins and other chemicals like alcohol, fragrances, phthalates and more.
 These chemicals are typically used in order to keep costs down, and though cleaner practices can sometimes cost a fraction more than others, we think there is no question that your baby's health and the health of the environment should always come first.

 Have more questions?
 Don't hesitate to reach out to us at email@example.com.